Mochimochi07/Readme/readrepos/Readme2.md

 Yeah, ive been thinking on what is the jeepney strike all about.
 Been a little curious lately.
 I had read the sites and references.
+The problem was'nt the phase out. it was the comply or get removed.
-Turns out theres no way to get those things back. not coming from me but from the references that i read because of Pres.
+Turns out theres no way to get those things back. well technically there was if they filed a counter about it before. not coming from me but from the references that i read because of Pres.
 Pnoy already made a decision about phasing out jeep years ago. and theres already an anti air pollution act.
 I know upgrading is expensive but that modern SUV is not a good upgrade.
-I kinda miss the thrill of jeep going left and right. when i was a little child i always feel like jeepneys are going to fall to either left and right because of the imbalance. and that is hella scary man. it reminds me back playing GTA missions in PSA where i always go rolling using the bus.
+I kinda miss the thrill of jeep going left and right. when i was a little child i always feel like jeepneys are going to fall to either left and right because of the imbalance. and that is hella scary man. it reminds me back playing GTA missions in PSA where i always go rolling using the bus whenever i go either left or right.

+I remembered that i made an upgrade for jeepneys in my first year college. i dont know if its first or second year. yea, i remembered. it was a few design but not much for modern. i didnt included it in my Project INCERT.
+The project was made by me for Sen. Miriam Santiago.
+I already told my professor about project INCERT.